Du Xing: Joining Liangshan

 Keen to recruit Li Ying and Du Xing, Song Jiang carries out a plan in which Xiao Rang and a few others pose as government officials to arrest the two for "collaborating" with Liangshan.
 As Li and Du are being "escorted" to the county office, the outlaws intercept the convoy to "rescue" them.
 Taken to the stronghold, Li Ying has no choice but joins Liangshan.
 Du Xing follows his master.

 Campaigns

 Du Xing is placed in charge of an inn which acts as a lookout for Liangshan after the 108 Stars of Destiny came together in what is called the Grand Assembly.
 He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.

-Du Xing is one of the few Liangshan heroes who survive all the campaigns.
+Du Xing is one of the few Liangshan heroes who survives all the campaigns.
 Although conferred the title "Martial Gentleman of Grace" (武奕郎) and given an official position, he resigns from it when Li Ying quits his.
 The two return to the Li Family Manor where they lead a comfortable life.